 Only Four Ingredients to Make Blackberry Orange Honey Butter

 I love that this recipe only has 4 ingredients!
 What’s even better is that it takes less than five minutes to whip up.

-You want to make sure that your butter is softened to room temperature, but not melted so that it can be whipped.
+- Butter: You can use salted on unsalted butter.
+If you use unsalted butter, add a small pinch of salt.
+This really brings out the flavor!
+You’ll want to make sure that your butter is softened to room temperature, but not melted so that it can be whipped.